United States v. Wong Kim Ark: Contemporary reactions

 In an analysis of the Wong Kim Ark case written shortly after the decision in 1898, Marshall B. Woodworth laid out the two competing theories of jurisdiction in the Citizenship Clause and observed that "[t]he fact that the decision of the court was not unanimous indicates that the question is at least debatable."
 Woodworth concluded, however, that the Supreme Court's ruling laid the issue to rest, saying that "it is difficult to see what valid objection can be raised thereto".
 Another analysis of the case, published by the Yale Law Journal (1898), favored the dissenting view.

 An editorial published in the San Francisco Chronicle on March 30, 1898, expressed concern that the Wong Kim Ark ruling (issued two days previously) "may have a wider effect upon the question of citizenship than the public supposes"—specifically, that it might lead to citizenship and voting rights not only for Chinese but also Japanese and American Indians.
 The editorial suggested that "it may become necessary ... to amend the Federal Constitution and definitely limit citizenship to whites and blacks."

+Due to the ruling, not only were children of Chinese immigrants confirmed to be US citizens, but under federal statute children born to US citizen fathers abroad were also entitled to US citizenship.
+At the time many sons of Chinese immigrants, including Wong Kim Ark, returned to China to find wives and start families, with their wives and children often remaining behind while they worked in the United States made occasional visits.
+With the ruling, many of these children now attempted to claim US citizenship in order to move to the United States.

+The view of federal immigration officials was that the "Chinese are an undesirable addition to our society."
+As a result, the standard of evidence for a claim to US citizenship by Chinese claimants to be accepted was deliberately set to be difficult to meet, with the idea that "every presumption, every technicality and every intendment should be held against their admission, and their testimony should have little or no weight when standing alone."
+Any Chinese claiming birthright citizenship was required to produce at least two white witnesses to confirm the fact, after which claimants and witnesses would then be separately questioned on details of their lives.
+Children claiming citizenship by descent from fathers born in the United States would be asked hundreds of detailed questions about their hometowns, with their answers compared to those of their fathers, and undergo invasive physical examinations to determine their age and relationships to alleged relatives.